 Unlike many other products, this particular type of oil can be used safely in its pure form and even doubles up as an effective treatment for hair and nails.
 Sounds good to us.

-Also known as copra oil, coconut oil is extracted from the kernel of mature coconuts and being an excellent all-rounder for pretty much all skin types – fair, dark, dry or oily – it’s definitely a must-have item on your shopping list.
+Also known as copra oil, coconut oil is extracted from the kernel of mature coconuts and being an excellent all-rounder for pretty much all skin types – sensitive, dry, oily or combination – it’s definitely a must-have item on your shopping list.